ruifm/gitlinker.nvim/README.md

 # gitlinker.nvim

-> A fork of [ruifm's gitlinker](https://github.com/ruifm/gitlinker.nvim) with
+> A fork of [ruifm's gitlinker](https://github.com/ruifm/gitlinker.nvim), rewrite
-> bug fix, enhancements and lots of rewrittens.
+> with lua string pattern based rule engine and other enhancements.

 A lua plugin for [Neovim](https://github.com/neovim/neovim) to generate sharable file permalinks (with line ranges) for git host websites.
 Inspired by